-Context
+2. Context

-RSL has the ultimate responsibility for the response, but delegates authority and operational control to the response manager.
+The Response Governance Board has the ultimate responsibility for the response, but delegates authority and operational control to a Controller.
+The use of the word strategic in this document describes the oversight required to protect organisational strategy and government priorities within the context of the response.